 Today's Writing Objective Write informative/explanatory texts to examine a topic and convey information through the use of comparison/contrast

 Introducing Comparing and Contrasting To compare means to tell how two things are alike.
 To contrast means to tell how they are different.
-To better understanding comparing and contrasting, check out the video below.
+To better understanding comparing and contrasting, check out the videos below.

 Applying the Skill: Comparing and Contrasting Hatshepsut and Ramses II Today we will utilize the skill of comparing and contrasting in order to identify the similarities and differences between the two Egyptian pharaohs Queen Hatshepsut and King Ramses II.
 What do these two pharaohs have in common with each other?
 How are they different?